 However, this complicates the code.
 I now have two cases instead of one:

-1. The new cost is less than the old cost because the old cost was ∞, and we need to insert the node into the priority queue.
+1. This location wasn't already in the priority queue.
+The old cost is implicitly ∞, so the new cost is always lower.
+We need to insert the node into the priority queue.
 This is a simpler operation, and it's more common, so it's worth separating out.

 This logic can go either in the algorithm code or in the priority queue code.
 I had put it in the algorithm (but in the tutorial I am going to instead put it in the priority queue, because it keeps the algorithm easier to understand).